About Study Abroad in Buenos Aires

 Faculty & Staff

 Enjoy individual attention from native Argentine faculty chosen by the Fundación José Ortega y Gasset.
 All faculty are specialists in their academic fields and in the field of teaching foreign students.
+Many are also instructors at local universities.

 About the Learning Abroad Center